jrsmth/angular/content/consuming-http.md

             ```
             * error: ``` Consider using the @Inject decorator to specify an injection token.
 This type is not supported as injection token. ```
                 * Stack Overflow [post](https://stackoverflow.com/questions/60801513/angular-9-error-ng2003-no-suitable-injection-token-for-parameter-url-of-cla)
+* Optimistic vs Pessimistic Updates
+    * Pessimistic updates
+        * Up to now, our HTTP requests have been pessimistic; that is, we wait for the server to respond before we make any changes to the screen.
+This is incase the request fails.
+As a result, there is about a half second delay between pressing enter on a new post (CREATE, POST request) and it being rendered to the screen.
+    * Optimistic updates
+        * Large-scale, modern web apps take an optimistic approach; this means that they assume the request is going to be successful and instead of waiting till after the server responds, they would render the new post immeadiately.
+Then if the request did fail, they would roll back the change on-screen.
+            * This approach makes the application appear faster and smoother.
+    * example:
+        ```typescript
+            // post.component.ts
+            ...
+            createPost(input: HTMLInputElement) {
+                let post: any = { title: input.value };
+                this.posts.splice(0, 0, post); // insert 'new post' at pos.
+0
+                // ^optimistic updates (assume http req is successful)
+                    // render screen immeadiately, roll back if necessary

+                input.value = ''; // clear field

+                this.service.create(post)
+                .subscribe({
+                    next: (response) => {
+                    post.id = (response as any).id;
+                    console.log(this.posts);
+                    },
+                    error: (error: AppError) => {
+                    this.posts.splice(0, 1); // roll back optimistc update

+                    if (error instanceof BadInputError)
+                        alert('An error occured with the input data');
+                        // this.form.setErrors(error.originalError);
+                        // if this was tied to a form, we could set err programmatically else throw error; // propagate the error to the global error handler }
+                });
+            }
+            ...
+        ```
+* Promises vs Observables
+    * Observables
+        * Observables are lazy.
+        * With an Observable, the request isn't made until you ```.subcribe()``` to them.
+    * Promises
+        * Promises are eager.
+        * With a Promise, as soon as it is created, the request is executed.
+You can convert Obserables to Promises in Angular but this is not recommended and should only be done under very particular circumstances.
+The reason that the Angular developers sided with Observables was due to the power operators that come with them - such as:
+            * ```retry()```
+            * ```throw()```
+            * ```catch()```
+                * Using the Observable operators is referred to as ```Reactive Programming```.
+                * It appears some of the Observable content has been deprecated so watch out.
+* exercise....